RAPE RESPONSE SERVICES

 get help now

-Our services are free and private* and here for you any time you need them.
+Our services are free and confidential* and here for you any time you need them.

-*We are what is called mandated reporters.
+*We are mandated reporters.
 That means we have to follow Maine state reporting laws.
-If we think you are under 18 and you tell us any information that makes us think you are being exploited, abused or neglected, we may have to share this with other adults to help keep you safe.
+If you are under 18 and you tell us any information that makes us think you are being exploited, abused or neglected, we may have to share this with other adults to help keep you safe.
+We can talk more about what this means and who we would have to talk to about it when you call.
 We will never ask you for identifying information.
 You can share what you feel comfortable sharing.

 If you've been recently assaulted: